Legal Service Area

 Reciprocal Borrowing Agreements

-Non-residential patrons (patrons outside of our borrowing area) may purchase a library card at the price of $80/year.
+Non-residential patrons (patrons outside of our borrowing area) may purchase a library card at the price of $100/year.
 This yearly fee allows the patron access to the library as well as the library’s digital services and interlibrary loan delivery.

 Renewal of Materials

 The renewal of materials may be done in person, by telephone, email, or self-renewal through the library’s online catalog.
 There is a limit of one renewal per item for all materials.
 An item with a reserve on it will not be renewed.
 Interlibrary loan materials are renewable upon the approval of the lending library.
 The renewal period is also determined by the lending library.
-An overdue item may be renewed and the fine taken care of the next time the patron comes in to the library.

 It is the responsibility of the patron to return materials in good condition.
-If an item is lost, the patron must pay replacement cost for the item.
+If an item is lost or damaged, the patron must pay replacement cost for the item.
 The replacement cost will be the actual cost of the item plus a $3.00 processing fee, this fee is included in the item cost listing.
 The library will also accept an exact duplicate of the item that has been lost, in lieu of payment, but the $3.00 processing fee will still be assessed.

 Refund or Found Items – A patron who pays for a lost item may have the cost of the item refunded if the item is returned within 30 days and is in good condition.
 The proof of payment (receipt) must accompany the material.